 SET-Nav presentation in the Energy Modelling Platform for Europe (EMP-E) 2017.

-The Horizon 2020 project REEEM organized the First Meeting of an Energy Modelling Platform for Europe (EMP-E) 2017, hosted on May 17th and 18th by the European Commission DG Research & Innovation in Brussels.
+The Horizon 2020 project REEEM organised the First Meeting of an Energy Modelling Platform for Europe (EMP-E) 2017, hosted on May 17th and 18th by the European Commission DG Research & Innovation in Brussels.

 The objective of this first EMP-E meeting was to provide a peer-reviewed digest of model and policy insights for European energy scenario projects.
 It aims to initiate a long-term forum for exchanging research, development and practice of energy system modelling in Europe and, where feasible, promote the sharing of data and resources and improve the efficiency of research in the area.